cognitivexr/edge-node/tutorials/pytorch-yolo-xavier.md

 ## Getting PyTorch to run

 We will install several libraries and dependencies to get PyTorch to run.
-You can shortcut the entire procedure by downloading and running the following script: [setup-xavier.sh](https://raw.githubusercontent.com/cognitivexr/edge-node/main/scripts/) or run:
+You can shortcut the entire procedure by downloading and running the following script that we've prepared: [setup-xavier.sh](https://github.com/cognitivexr/edge-node/blob/main/scripts/setup-xavier.sh) or run:

 	curl https://raw.githubusercontent.com/cognitivexr/edge-node/main/scripts/setup-xavier.sh | bash